 Source: eToro

 A stop-loss can also be set outside of a Bollinger Band, as is the case in the oil price chart below.
-In this example, note that a reversal of an upward trend is signalled by price trading outside the lower Bollinger Band, which is then followed by a downward trend.
+In this example, note that a reversal of an upward trend is signaled by price trading outside the lower Bollinger Band, which is then followed by a downward trend.

 Past performance is not an indication of future results